RoadieHQ/marketing-site/content/docs/getting-started/technical-documentation/index.md

 Under the hood, Backstage uses the popular [MkDocs library](https://www.mkdocs.org/) to render documentation.

+## Prerequisites
+In order to write and view changes to docs locally on your system before pushing them to backstage.
+You can install:

+- NodeJS: You will need an active [LTS release of NodeJS](https://nodejs.org/en/about/releases/).
+- Docker: Please refer to the [installation instructions for Docker](https://docs.docker.com/engine/install/).
+- npx: npm install -g npx

 ### Step 1: Add the mkdocs configuration file

 Create a file called `mkdocs.yml` in the root of a component you want to document in Backstage.
 Inside that YAML file, add the following content, replacing `{component-name}` with the human name of your component.